jenntang1/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 # Overview #
-The program codes contained in this directory is for learning and dveloping proficiency with Python.
+The program codes contained in this directory is for learning and developing proficiency with Python.

 # General #
 0. Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))?

-The Zen of Python, by Tim Peters
+*The Zen of Python, by Tim Peters*
 Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.